react4j/react4j/docs/_docs/arez.md

 The question often arises, when should you use React4j component level state.
 In most cases this state is no longer necessary however it sometimes makes sense to use it if:

-* The component would otherwise be a generic component and need not extend `ReactArezComponent` otherwise.
+* The component would otherwise be a generic component and need not extend `ReactArezComponent`.
 * The state never needs to be shared with any other component.

 ### Avoid writing "business logic" in your React4j components